owner232/ICO-Website/README.md

 Create an api key with everything but withdraw and anything related to it disabled. head over to your website/ip  with the ico site running on it, and add /admin to the url.

+NOTE: THE CAPTCHA WILL NOT WORK UNTIL YOU EDIT LOGIN.PHP / LOGINS.PHP AND CHANGE THE CAPTCHA KEY TO YOUR DOMAIN

 login with this

 admin